 Blanco tequila is spicy, so a stick with a lot of punch is a perfect match so that neither overpowers the other.

 In this case, Blanco tequilas pair well with Nicaraguan smokes.
 A good example is to pair a shot of Alquimia Tequila Uno with a Joya De Nicaragua Cabinetta #2.
 The Nicaraguan smoke is spicy yet smooth and blends well with many Blancos, and leaves a creamy citrus aftertaste that is refreshing

 You might also try a shot of Siete Leguas with a Casa Torano for an earthy flavor combination.

 Reposado tequilas have a bit lighter flavor profile than a Blanco, so you’ll want a medium-bodied cigar.

-Pairing a nice Ocho Tequila with a Ghurka Marquesa is a good choice as the earthy and herbaceous flavors pair well with each other for a smooth taste.
+Pairing an excellent Ocho Tequila with a Ghurka Marquesa is a good choice, as the earthy and herbaceous flavors pair well with each other for a smooth taste.
 If you’re looking for more flavor, try a glass of Casamigos Resposado paired with an Ashton Aged Maduro.
 The whiskey barrel-aged tequila has hints of vanilla and caramel that pair nicely with the cigar.

 When we start talking about aged tequila, we’re talking about pairing it with lighter-bodied cigars.
-This doesn’t mean the flavor profile isn’t there though.
-These golden-colored tequilas have plenty of flavor notes
+That doesn’t mean the flavor profile isn’t there, though.
+These golden-colored tequilas have plenty of flavor notes.

 A pairing of Cazadores Tequila Anejo goes well with an Anejo cigar such as an Arturo Fuente Anejo.
 The rich flavors will complement the complex yet smooth profile of tequila.
 A glass of Roca Patron paired with an H Upmann Anejo offers another option.

 Many consider Extra Anejo Tequila as a “sipping” tequila.
-The rarity and length of distillation of it make it a great pairing option for an equally fine cigar.
+However, its rarity and length of distillation make it a great pairing option for an equally fine cigar.

 Another option is to pair Patron Extra Anejo with a Sin Compromiso.
 Again, you’ll get bits of fruit while the wrapper pushes a caramel sweetness to finish the taste.